othneildrew/Best-README-Template/README.md

 ## License

 Distributed under the Unlicense License.
-See `` for more information.
+See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>